saralana/saralana.github.io/_posts/2020-08-07-pontos cegos-en.md

 </div>

 <br>

-**TACTICS OF INVISIBILITY - IN PROCESS**
+**TACTICS OF INVISIBILITY – IN PROCESS**

-Development of a route tracer to trace routes from a point A to a point B of a city passing only through the blind spots of security cameras.
+A route designer is in development which is able to create routes from point A to point B, in a city, walking only by the blind spots of its cameras.

-<br> Also, on this research axis, I do <a href="../workshops" target="_blank">&nbsp;workshops&nbsp;</a> for creation of tools for bluring images recorded by video surveillance cameras.
+In this line of research, I also offer <a href="../workshops" target="_blank">&nbsp;workshops&nbsp;</a> to create tools of invisibility, which are able to overshadow the registered images by surveillance cameras.

 <br><br>
 <div class="row">
   <div class="column">